suji0131/Notes/QInt/DataScience.md

 - Clustering algorithms to build custom customer segments for each type of marketing campaign.
 - Natural language processing for headlines to predict performance before running ad spend.
 - Predict conversion probability based on a user's website behavior in order to create better re-targeting campaigns.

+## Modeling

+### How would you effectively represent data with 5 dimensions?
+With visual attributes such as color, size and shape one can easily add some more dimensions to a visualization.
+So using a 2D scatter plot with diff colors for one dim, size of other dim, and shapes for another dim we can represent 5D data.
+Correct plot  depends on the correct combination of displayed columns, so try diff combinations.